Fairness

 Once we anticipate or observe feedback loops, we can (re)design the system to break the feedback loop.
 The specific strategy will depend on the system, but may include (1) changing data collection methods to avoid collecting signals sensitive to feedback loops, (2) explicitly compensating for bias at the model or system level, and (3) stopping to build and deploy the system in the first place.
 In our mortgage scenario, we may discard training data of past automatically declined mortgage applications but only include those that underwent additional human review.

 Societal implications.
-Automating decisions at scale can shift power dynamics at societal scale.
+Automating decisions at scale can shift power dynamics at a societal scale.
 There are plenty of discussions about how this can be a source for good but also a path into dystopia.
 A key question is often: Who benefits from ML-based automation, and who bears the cost?
 We cannot comprehensively discuss this here, but we outline three examples.

 Software products with machine-learning components can make abilities attainable to broad populations that previously required substantial training, hence improving access and reducing cost.
-For example, automation of medical diagnostics can make healthcare for rare conditions accessible outside of population centers with highly specialized physicians; automated navigation systems allow drivers new to an area to perform transportation services without relying on experienced, trained taxi drivers.
+For example, automation of medical diagnostics can make health care for rare conditions accessible outside of population centers with highly specialized physicians; automated navigation systems allow drivers new to an area to perform transportation services without relying on experienced, trained taxi drivers.
 At the same time, such products can displace skilled workers, who previously did these tasks, such as physicians and taxi drivers.
 Generally, such products can create incredible advances and cost savings, but also threaten existing jobs.
 Extrapolated, this leads to big foundational questions about who owns the software and how to build a society where the traditional notion of work may no longer be central because many jobs are automated.

 Software products with machine-learning components rely heavily on data, and the way that such data is collected and labeled can be exploitative.
 Datasets are often assembled from online resources without compensating creators and labeling is often crowdsourced, paying poverty wages for tedious tasks.
 In low-resource settings like hospitals and fighting wildlife poaching, manual data entry is often assigned to field workers in addition to their existing tasks; at the same time these field workers do not benefit from the system, are not valued by the creators of the automated system, and are often manipulated through surveillance and gamification mechanisms.